 Dealing with ADHD can fall somewhere between a winding road and a hair-raising roller coaster.
-I feel for families who have had struggles like ours and I love to share whats working for us.
-My son has had great success using a weighted blanket for ADHD – it calms him at bed time and induces a more restful nights sleep.
+I feel for families who have had sleep problems like ours and I love to share whats working for us.
+My son has had great success using a weighted blanket for ADHD – it calms his anxiety at bed time and induces a more restful nights sleep.

 For many kids, the diagnosis of ADHD is not just about hyperactivity.
 If you are like our family, it may be the least of your worries.
 A whole host of other symptoms can come under the ADHD umbrella – anxiety, sensory issues, sleep trouble, emotional disregulation – to name just a few.
 In out family, we can list anxiety and trouble sleeping at the top of our list.